Classical Dance of India With a Focus on Classical Dance Forms

 Classical Dance of North India

 Northern India boasts a rich tapestry of classical dance styles.
 The classical dance of North India is Kathak.
 This dance form traces its origins to storytellers in the northern plains of Uttar Pradesh.
+Each classical dance of India has its own distinct vocabulary, with gestures (mudras) and facial expressions (abhinaya) playing a key role in performance.
 Originally, Kathak was a hereditary tradition, with dance routines passed down through generations.

 Also Read :-